 OBJECTIVE To maintain old forest conditions throughout the landscape.
-INDICATOR Percent of forest management area pro- tected for old forest values.
-TARGET Maintain 8% RGET vintain 8% of forest areas in old forest condition.
-VARIANCE +/- 1% 2019 Update In 2019 the total area reserved as old forest across the forest management area was 19.6%.
+INDICATOR Percent of forest management area protected for old forest values.
+TARGET Maintain 8% VARIANCE ain 8% of forest areas in old forest condition. +/- 1% 2020 Update In 2020 the total area reserved as old forest across the forest management area was 20%.
+In 2018, the NS Department of Lands & Forestry initiated a new old-growth forest protocol for the assessment of mature climax hardwood stands greater than 11 meters height based on forest inventory data.
+Since that time, an additional 2,976 hectares of old-growth areas have been identified and protected on PHP's Crown license area.